Steve McFadden: Personal life

 In 1996, McFadden was banned from driving for 18 months and fined £1000 plus £350 in costs after pleading guilty to drink-driving after attending a party at a London nightclub.

 McFadden is a sailor, and took part in the Thames Diamond Jubilee Pageant in his motorboat, Barbara.
 In 2014, he sued the Metropolitan Police and News of the World after a police officer sold details about him to the newspaper.
-He sued News of the World after one of their journalists admitted trying to intercept his voicemail messages in the News International phone hacking scandal.
-McFadden stated "I am particularly concerned that a police officer sold my privacy to a tabloid newspaper for profit.
-I consider the payment of damages and public apology will go some way to ensuring respect for my and others' privacy in future.
-I am glad to have been vindicated and to be able to put this matter behind me".
+He sued the News of the World after one of their journalists admitted trying to intercept his voicemail messages in the News International phone hacking scandal.
+News Group Newspapers and the Metropolitan police agreed to pay McFadden substantial damages and his legal costs..